 “My DA has gone from 24 to 37.
 Another site, 24 to 16.
 No drastic change in rankings, but have been looking at DAs as one of the criteria for getting links from other sites,” says Drukpa via Blackhatworld.

 “Hey guys, I have a question about the new domain authority.
 One of the challenges for us has been a competitor buying bad spamy backlinks to negatively effect us.

 With your discover tool we are able to find and submit to google disavow.
-However the domain authority in moz doesn’t know not to count those links and actually increase our current domain authority higher.
+However the domain authority in Moz doesn’t know not to count those links and actually increase domain authority.

 With this update sounds like you might start considering spam score within domain authority.